 It’s more plausible to state that, just like how arrogance and intelligence may be conflated with each other despite not necessarily having a strong correlation (being intelligent doesn’t mean you’re more likely to be arrogant, but you can most definitely be arrogant and intelligent), intelligence and depression are superficially linked.

 Intelligence doesn’t translate to a higher emotional or social sensitivity, not automatically at least.
 And let’s not forget that there are much larger factors at play when discussing depression, specifically brain chemistry and emotional/social circumstances.
 So, let’s turn to the flip side of the coin.

 We’ve talked about high intelligence and depression, but let’s not forget that it can go the other way.
 When surveyed about basic markers of happiness – from personal satisfaction to relationships – people with a lower IQ tended to be less happy than people with higher IQs.
 Furthermore, people with depressive symptoms tended to score lower in exercises of intelligence and cognitive thinking than people with normal, healthy mental conditions.
 In short, there’s also research to suggest that with a low IQ and a lower intelligence comes a higher risk of depression.

-One possible reason is because lower intelligence means it’s harder to complete job-related tasks, and thus get into a decent financial standing.
-And the way our world works, if you aren’t in a decent financial standing, you’ll have quite some trouble finding your happiness in this world.
+One possible reason is that lower intelligence means it’s harder to complete job-related tasks and thus get into a decent financial standing.
+And the way our world works, if you aren’t in decent financial standing, you’ll have quite some trouble finding your happiness in this world.

 There is this stereotype that having a less than average intelligence ultimately means you’re less likely to notice or realize that your life is a mess.
 While there is some truth to the term “ignorance is bliss”, it doesn’t mean that you’re incapable of recognizing a bad situation just because your intelligence is below average.